 William Goldsmith is an illustrator and writer based in Moscow, where he teaches illustration at the British Higher School of Art and Design.
 His work has appeared in a range of publications and exhibitions, both in the UK and overseas.
 Published by Jonathan Cape, his books include “The Bind” and “Vignettes of Ystov”, which was nominated for a Newton First Book Award.

-To find out more about William and to see a vast array of his other pieces of art work and publications go to his website www.williamgoldsmith.co.uk(this will open in a new window).
+To find out more about William and to see a vast array of his other pieces of art work and publications go to his website www.williamgoldsmith.co.uk.